Reviews You Can Rely On

 Less compact than other models

 From the first time we fired up the Soto Windmaster, we were surprised by its respectable performance across all metrics.
-The piezoelectric igniter works almost every time, which is a rarity among auto-igniters.
+The piezoelectric igniter works almost every time, a rarity among auto-igniters.
 The 4-flex pot supports provide generous stability for pans of all sizes — even burly 2-liter pots won't threaten this stove's stability.
 The Windmaster produces a smoldering blue flame that boils water quickly and lends to above-average fuel efficiency.
 However, the most noteworthy feature of this stove is its impressive wind resistance.
 In an 8-10 mph breeze, this thing stays lit and can even boil water.

 This backpacking stove performs so well that we have very few gripes about it.
 That said, the high-octane flame comes at the expense of your peace; this stove is a little loud (though certainly not the loudest in this review).
 The Windmaster is also not the most compact of the stoves we tested.
-It was challenging to pack the generous pot supports, burner, and a fuel canister into our small tester pot.
+It was challenging to pack the generous pot supports, burner, and fuel canister into our small tester pot.
 That said, we found this a small price to pay for the sturdy pot supports.
 Bottom line, we think this an essential piece of backpacking gear and is the best stove for most people most of the time.
-If you're on a mega tight budget, though, check out the BRS-3000T, which isn't as fuel efficient, but it's ultra-lightweight and a great option for folks who only take one or two backpacking trips per year.
+If you're on a mega-tight budget, check out the BRS-3000T, which isn't as fuel efficient, but it's ultra-lightweight and a great option for folks who only take one or two backpacking trips per year.

 Read more: Soto Windmaster review